The poky puppy that changed how and what kids read

 This weekend, the 13th Annual National Book Festival will take place on the Mall in Washington, D.C. and we hope that many bookworms will swing by to see our Little Golden Books exhibition.
 Curator Melodie Sweeney goes beyond nostalgia to explain why these books were revolutionary.

-Progressive Education sought a major overhaul of the education system and ushered in a new commitment to literacy.
+It hasn't always been the case that parents were encouraged to read to their children.
+Today, we think of the education of our children as extremely important and consider reading a fundamental part of this learning process.
+Between 1890 and 1920, a reform movement known as Progressive Education sought a major overhaul of the education system and ushered in a new commitment to literacy.
 This new philosophy supported an education initiative that would promote learning for children of all levels of society.

 Prior to World War II, large format classic storybooks for children were prohibitively expensive and available only to a privileged few; most books for children were primarily available in school or public libraries.